Abdulrahman-Mohamed-Hammad/NFA/README.md

 ---

 ### 📤 3.
 Output Execution
-Run test cases to verify if they are accepted or rejected based on your DFA.
+Run test cases to verify if they are accepted or rejected based on your NFA.

 📷 **Preview**: